tomondre/raspberry-kubernetes-cluster/README.md

 ### Ansible

+Ansible is a radically simple IT automation system.
+It handles configuration management, application deployment, cloud provisioning, ad-hoc task execution, network automation, and multi-node orchestration.
+Ansible makes complex changes like zero-downtime rolling updates with load balancers easy.
+More information on the Ansible website.

 ![Ansible Logo](./doc/Image11%20-%20Ansible%20Logo.png)

 [comment]: <> (What was used for, link to repo with Ansible settings)

 ### Terraform

+Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
+Terraform can manage existing and popular service providers as well as custom in-house solutions.

+The key features of Terraform are:
+* Infrastructure as Code: Infrastructure is described using a high-level configuration syntax.
+This allows a blueprint of your datacenter to be versioned and treated as you would any other code.
+Additionally, infrastructure can be shared and re-used.
+* Execution Plans: Terraform has a "planning" step where it generates an execution plan.
+The execution plan shows what Terraform will do when you call apply.
+This lets you avoid any surprises when Terraform manipulates infrastructure.
+* Resource Graph: Terraform builds a graph of all your resources, and parallelizes the creation and modification of any non-dependent resources.
+Because of this, Terraform builds infrastructure as efficiently as possible, and operators get insight into dependencies in their infrastructure.
+* Change Automation: Complex changesets can be applied to your infrastructure with minimal human interaction.
+With the previously mentioned execution plan and resource graph, you know exactly what Terraform will change and in what order, avoiding many possible human errors.

 [comment]: <> (Url to the project with Terraform, what was used for, reusable modules, state locking, state store - Terraform Cloud)